-By their very nature, forward-looking statements require the Issuer and/or the Guarantor LP to make assumptions and are subject to inherent risks and uncertainties, both general and specific in nature, which give rise to the possibility that the Issuer's and/or the Guarantor LP's predictions, forecasts, projections, expectations or conclusions will not prove to be accurate, that the Issuer's and/or the Guarantor LP's assumptions may not be correct, that the Issuer's financial performance, environmental & social or other objectives, vision and strategic goals will not be achieved, and that the Issuer's actual results may differ materially from such predictions, forecasts, projections, expectations or conclusions.
-The Issuer cautions readers not to place undue reliance on the Issuer's forward-looking statements as a number of risk factors could cause the Issuer's and the Guarantor LP's actual results to differ materially from the expectations expressed in such forward-looking statements.
-These factors - many of which are beyond the Issuer's and the Guarantor LP's control and the effects of which can be difficult to predict - include, but are not limited to: credit, market, liquidity and funding, insurance, operational, compliance (which could lead to the Issuer or the Guarantor LP being subject to various legal and regulatory proceedings, the potential outcome of which could include regulatory restrictions, penalties and fines), strategic, reputation, legal and regulatory environment, competitive and systemic risks and other risks discussed in the risk sections in the Issuer's 2024 Annual Report (as defined in the section entitled "Documents Incorporated by Reference") and incorporated by reference herein, including business and economic conditions in the geographic regions in which the Issuer operates, Canadian housing and household indebtedness, information technology, cyber and third-party risks, geopolitical uncertainty, environmental and social risk, digital disruption and innovation, privacy and data related risks, regulatory changes, culture and conduct risks, the effects of changes in government fiscal, monetary and other policies, tax risk and transparency, and the Issuer's and Guarantor LP's ability to anticipate and successfully manage risks arising from all of the foregoing factors.
-Additional factors that could cause actual results to differ materially from the expectations in such forwardlooking statements can be found in the risk sections of the Issuer's 2024 MD&A contained in the Issuer's 2024 Annual Report and incorporated by reference herein, as may be updated by the Issuer's subsequent quarterly reports.
+By their very nature, forward-looking statements require the Issuer to make assumptions and are subject to inherent risks and uncertainties, both general and specific in nature, which give rise to the possibility that the Issuer's predictions, forecasts, projections, expectations or conclusions will not prove to be accurate, that the Issuer's assumptions may not be correct, that the Issuer's financial performance, environmental & social or other objectives, vision and strategic goals will not be achieved, and that the Issuer's actual results may differ materially from such predictions, forecasts, projections, expectations or conclusions.
+The Issuer cautions readers not to place undue reliance on the Issuer's forward-looking statements as a number of risk factors could cause the Issuer's actual results to differ materially from the expectations expressed in such forward-looking statements.
+These factors - many of which are beyond the Issuer's control and the effects of which can be difficult to predict - include, but are not limited to: credit, market, liquidity and funding, insurance, operational, compliance (which could lead to the Issuer being subject to various legal and regulatory proceedings, the potential outcome of which could include regulatory restrictions, penalties and fines), strategic, reputation, legal and regulatory environment, competitive and systemic risks and other risks discussed in the risk sections in the Issuer's 2024 Annual Report (as defined in the section entitled "Documents Incorporated by Reference"), including business and economic conditions in the geographic regions in which the Issuer operates, Canadian housing and household indebtedness, information technology, cyber and third-party risks, geopolitical uncertainty, environmental and social risk, digital disruption and innovation, privacy and data related risks, regulatory changes, culture and conduct risks, the effects of changes in government fiscal, monetary and other policies, tax risk and transparency, and the Issuer's ability to anticipate and successfully manage risks arising from all of the foregoing factors.
+Additional factors that could cause actual results to differ materially from the expectations in such forward-looking statements can be found in the risk sections of the

+Issuer's 2024 MD&A contained in the Issuer's 2024 Annual Report and incorporated by reference herein, as may be updated by the Issuer's subsequent quarterly reports.